john-decker/info_697/README.md

 # info_697
-The programs in this file were exercises for Info 697 at Pratt Institute
+The programs in this file were written for Info 697 at Pratt Institute

 odd_even_game.py
 a simple game written for the Micro:bit in Micropython.